 • Good dosed training,

-• Preventing very high muscle strain at the start of a training or competition.
+• Avoiding very high muscle loads at the start of training or a competition.

-Unfortunately, it has become apparent that many runners are resigned to the fact that a muscle injury can occasionally occur.
-However, in addition to the measures mentioned, more can be done to keep the risk of a muscle injury as low as possible.
+Unfortunately, many runners have resigned themselves to the fact that muscle injuries can occur from time to time.
+However, in addition to the measures mentioned, there are more things you can do to minimize the risk of a muscle injury.

 Side Image